tsmp-falcon-platform/ci-bundle-utils/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils update-bundle [OPTIONS]

-  Update the bundle.yaml file in the target directory.
+  Update the bundle.yaml file in the target directory:
+  - Updating keys according to the files found
+  - Removing keys that have no files
+  - Generating a new UUID for the id key

+  Bundle version generation:
+  - Sorts files alphabetically to ensure consistent order.
+  - Sorts YAML keys recursively inside each file.
+  - Generates a SHA-256 hash and converts it into a UUID.

 Options:
   -t, --target-dir DIRECTORY  The target directory to update the bundle.yaml